leta199/Fraud-Detection/README.md

 accuracy score - is very high at 93.5%. balanced accuracy score - is only at 50% therefore at most we only predicted a few fraud cases accurately that averages out the accuracy to 50%. precision score - is 0% meaning that our mode predicted no fraud cases. recall score - is also 0 since the model did not predict any fraud cases.

+These are not promising results but this mostly happens due to the the highly unbalanced dataset.
+Therefore, our model learns that it can reduce error by always predicting non fraud.

+**class_weights**

 SMOTE